 The treatment of microcytic anemia depends on the underlying cause.
 For instance:

-With normocytic anemias red blood cells are all the same size, but there aren’t sufficient levels of circulating red blood cells to meet your body’s needs.
+With normocytic anemia, red blood cells are all the same size, but there aren’t sufficient circulating red blood cells to meet the body’s needs.

-Normocytic anemia is most often caused by an underlying chronic illness.
+Normocytic anemia most often results from an underlying chronic illness.
 Less frequently, you may be born with it, or it can be a side effect of a medication.

 The most common conditions that can affect red blood cell production and lead to normocytic anemia include: